 An Examinations Committee meets annually to set the examination for the following year.
-Several item writing workshops were held in 2010 to develop new questions for the dental hygiene item bank.
+Several item writing workshops were held in 2012 to develop new questions for the dental hygiene item bank.
 The new items are sent to teams of nine dental hygiene educators across Canada who either reject the item or accept it with or without modifications.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+Training (10 / 13)

-BACK TO INDI ─Training (10 / 13)────────────────────────── a) Describe the training that your organization provides to: i. individuals who assess qualifications There is an annual orientation session provided to all members of the Registration Committee which addresses the criteria used by the Registration Committee in determining whether an applicant meets the requirements for registration, the methodology of conducting assessments and issues related to making registration decisions.
+a) Describe the training that your organization provides to:

+i. individuals who assess qualifications

+There is an annual orientation session provided to all members of the Registration Committee.
+The orientation session addresses the criteria used by the Registration Committee in determining whether an applicant meets the requirements for registration, the methodology of conducting assessments and issues related to making registration decisions.
 As well, there is always at least one dental hygiene educator on the Committee who can provide guidance on issues relating to course content.

-A Registration Committee Resource Manual is provided at the orientation, for reference purposes.
-All Committee members are provided with an opportunity to attend a Fair Registration Practices and Procedures seminar conducted by Steinecke Macuira Leblanc.
-Where appropriate or where there may be special considerations, legal counsel has been invited to meet with the Registration Committee to address specific issues. ii. individuals who make registration decisions There is an annual orientation session provided to all members of the Registration Committee which addresses issues related to making registration decisions. iii. individuals who make internal review or appeal decisions There is an annual orientation session provided to all members of the Registration Committee which addresses issues related to making registration decisions.
+A Registration Committee Resource Manual is provided to each member at the orientation, so that they can use it as a reference tool during their term.

+When available, all Committee members are provided with an opportunity to attend a Fair Registration Practices and Procedures seminar conducted by Steinecke Macuira Leblanc.

+Where appropriate or where there may be special considerations, legal counsel has been invited to meet with the Registration Committee to address specific issues.

+ii. individuals who make registration decisions

+There is an annual orientation session provided to all members of the Registration Committee which addresses issues related to making registration decisions.

+iii. individuals who make internal review or appeal decisions

+There is an annual orientation session provided to all members of the Registration Committee which addresses issues related to making registration decisions.
 The review/appeal process is reviewed at the orientation session.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.